Adi breaks Timbers career goals mark in 3-1 win over Union

 Share via Email

-CHESTER, Pa. — Fanendo Adi became Portland's career goals leader with 46, scoring to close out the Timbers' 3-1 victory over the winless Philadelphia Union on Saturday night.
+CHESTER, Pa. — Fanendo Adi became Portland's career goals leader with 46, scoring to close out the MLS-leading Timbers' 3-1 victory over the winless Philadelphia Union on Saturday.

+Elsewhere, expansion club Atlanta United had a 2-2 draw at undefeated Toronto to extend its unbeaten streak to four and New England cruised to a victory at home to Houston, while San Jose scored an injury-time equalizer to share the spoils with Seattle.

+Roy Miller had put Western Conference-leading Portland on top with his first goal in the 66th minute.
+Diego Valeri had a great service off a free kick from the left wing that was headed in by Miller.
+The ball was curving left and Miller had just enough of a touch to send it the other way.

 Adi's goal, on a penalty kick in the 88th minute, moved him past John Bain (1978-82).
 He started the season in third place with 41 goals, one behind Byron Alvarez (2003-06).

-The Timbers got the equalized in the 32nd minute when Darlington Nagbe intercepted a pass and put a shot from outside the box just inside the left post.
+The Timbers got the equalizer in the 32nd minute when Darlington Nagbe intercepted a pass and put a shot from outside the box just inside the left post.

+Kei Kamara and Juan Agudelo scored second-half goals to help New England to a 2-0 home win over Houston.

+Neither team had a shot on goal in the first half, but in the 52nd minute, Lee Nguyen nudged the ball past a couple of defenders through to Kamara for a breakaway score.
+Goalkeeper Tyler Deric blocked the initial shot but the rebound came back to Karama for his second goal of the season for New England.

 Editors' Picks